 - In a medium bowl, toss the bread pieces with 1/4 cup olive oil, garlic, and salt together to completely coat the bread pieces.
 Lay out on a baking sheet and broil for 10 minutes until well-browned; turn over and broil for another 5 minutes.

 - In a large bowl, gently toss together the bread, peaches, tomatoes, basil, mint, and greens (if using).

-- Whisk together the sherry vinegar with the remaining ¼ cup olive oil.
+- Whisk together the sherry vinegar with the remaining 1/4 cup olive oil.
+Drizzle over the salad.